The Night of the Doctor

 "The Night of the Doctor" is a mini-episode of the British science fiction television programme Doctor Who.
 It was made available on BBC iPlayer and YouTube on 14 November 2013, as part of the BBC One lead-up to the show's 50th anniversary special.
 It was written by Steven Moffat and starred Paul McGann as the Doctor.

-The episode is set during the Time War and shows the previously unseen last moments of the Eighth Doctor (McGann) and his artificially controlled regeneration into the War Doctor (John Hurt).
+The episode is set during the Time War and shows the previously unseen last moments of the Eighth Doctor and his artificially controlled regeneration into the War Doctor.
 It is McGann's second on-screen appearance as the Doctor, following his debut in the 1996 television film.

-Synopsis
+Plot

-During the Time War, the Eighth Doctor attempts to rescue a pilot, Cass, whose spacecraft is crashing into the planet Karn.
+During the Time War, the Eighth Doctor attempts to rescue pilot Cass, whose spacecraft is crashing into the planet Karn.
 When Cass realises that the Doctor is a Time Lord, she refuses his aid, ignoring his claims that he has never taken part in the devastating Time War.
 The Doctor refuses to abandon Cass, and both are killed when the ship crashes.

-On the planet, the Doctor is taken in by the Sisterhood of Karn, guardians of the Flame and Elixir of Eternal Life, who revive him temporarily; Cass, however, is beyond their help.
+On the planet, the Doctor is taken in by the Sisterhood of Karn, who revive him temporarily; Cass, however, is beyond their help.
 The Sisterhood offer the Doctor a selection of potions which, if consumed before he expires, will not only trigger his regeneration into a new form, but allow him to choose which characteristics his next incarnation will have.
 They convince the Doctor that he must take action to end the Time War, which "threatens all reality".
-The Doctor initially refuses, but after seeing Cass's dead body, he agrees there is not much need for a doctor any more and asks for a potion that will turn him into "a warrior".
-Saluting the memory of his past companions, he drinks the potion and regenerates into a new incarnation, known as the War Doctor, who wears Cass's bandolier.
+The Doctor initially refuses, but after seeing Cass's dead body, he agrees that a doctor is not needed any more and asks for a potion that will turn him into "a warrior".
+Saluting the memory of his past companions, he drinks the potion and regenerates into a new incarnation, who wears Cass's bandolier, and is "Doctor No More".